-We’re all very familiar with online piano lessons at this point, but what’s Boom?
+We’re all very familiar with online piano lessons at this point, but what are Boom Cards?
 What’s Zoom?
-I’m going to show you what both of them are, and how they can work together to make online piano lessons a fun, engaging, and interactive experience for your students!
+I’m going to show you what both of them are, and how they can work together to make online piano lessons fun, engaging, and interactive experiences for your students!

 This post may contain affiliate links.
 If you purchase something through an affiliate link, I will receive a small commission at no cost to you.
 For more information, read the disclosure statement here.

 What are Boom Cards?